 - a.
-Official OAT scores should be submitted through OptomCAS and must be received before application will be considered. - b.
-GRE scores may be considered at the discretion of the Admissions Committee if the candidate's prerequisite and science GPAs are at least 3.0.
-Please explain on your application why you are submitting alternate test scores. - IMPORTANT: When submitting GRE scores, you must list WesternU's specific GRE Designated Institution (DI) Code of 4578 in order for your scores to match to your application. - c.
+Official OAT scores should be submitted through OptomCAS and must be received beforeapplication will be considered. - b.
+GRE scores may be considered at the discretion of the Admissions Committee if thecandidate's prerequisite and science GPAs are at least 3.0.
+Please explain on your application why you are submitting alternate test scores. - IMPORTANT: When submitting GRE scores, you must list WesternU's specific GREDesignated Institution (DI) Code of 4578 for your scores to match your application. - c.
 DAT, MCAT or PCAT scores may be considered at the discretion of the Admissions Committee.
-Please explain in your application why you are submitting alternate test scores. - d.
-Only scores after June 30, 2020 will be considered for the 2023 entering class. - e.
-If you wish to submit any of these alternate test scores, please contact Annica Correa at acorrea@westernu.edu for instructions.
+Please explain in your application why you are submitting alternate testscores. - d.
+Only scores after June 30, 2023, will be considered for the 2025 entering class.